anamatgu/MTBC_complete_genomes/3.MGA/README.md

 ### Refinement of MGA

-First steps to refine the MGA obtained by cactus were detecting single variants between the assembly (SAMPLE_ASM) and the MTBCA reference genome (MTBCA_Ref) using three approaches:
+The first step to refine the MGA obtained by cactus was the detection of single variants between all the samples in the MGA (SAMPLE_ASM) and the MTBCA reference genome (MTBCA_Ref) using three approaches:

 1. From the MGA file using a customized Python script:
 ```